 To kick off our weekend in Bull City, check out The Durham Hotel.
 It’s an amazing representation of our city and its rooftop hosts one of the city’s best views.

 21c Museum Hotel is just down the street, too, and home to a really cool and quirky art collection.
-In North Durham, the Arrowhead Bed and Breakfast ranks among our favorite hotels in North Carolina mainly because we loved it.
-Oh, and it’s where we were married!

 If you’re looking for somewhere specific, here’s a breakdown of the best hotels in Durham.
 If you’re like us, you’ll fall in love with the area are start looking through all the available homes for sale.